You know it’s bad, but HOW bad is a glucose reading in the 400’s?

 Diabetics need to do everything that their doctor and nurse tells them to do —everything to a T.

-Alison Massey has been working in the field of nutrition for more than 10 years helping individuals make sustainable changes to improve their health.
+Alison Massey has been working in the field of nutrition since 2010 helping individuals make sustainable changes to improve their health.

 Lorra Garrick has been covering medical, fitness and cybersecurity topics for many years, having written thousands of articles for print magazines and websites, including as a ghostwriter.
 She’s also a former ACE-certified personal trainer.